 - To understand the behaviour of the linea alba in nulliparous vs postnatal women with diastasis rectus abdominis that suggests when surgery (abdominoplasty and recti plication) vs conservative treatment is indicated.

 - Introduce the new Baby Belly Pelvic Support – a pelvic support for pregnancy and beyond.

 Clinical reasoning of multiple findings and manual/visual assessment and treatment skills are emphasized in this course with plenty of practical time/discussion devoted to these two clinical practice tools.

 At the conclusion of this course, you will have new skills to assess function of the trunk (from the 3rd thoracic ring to the hips) and understand how various impairments impact both form and function of the abdominal wall and pelvic floor and thus the musculoskeletal, respiratory and urogynecological systems.
 You will understand how to design a multimodal treatment program (including education, manual therapy, neuromuscular release, and movement training) to restore function and performance with a focus on conditions specific to postnatal women.
 You will also know how to prescribe the Baby Belly Pelvic Support.

 Preparation & Post-Course Support

 This is a combination online and in-class course.
 To prepare for this course, you will be provided with a URL link to create an account on this site so that you can watch the online lectures.
-Your prep/support package also contains multiple short videos from the labs we will do together.
+Your prep/support package also contains multiple short videos from the labs we will do together in -class.
 These videos and lectures will always be available to you so that you can return to review the material over and over again.
 That is an effective way to learn!